William Pelham (soldier): Career in Ireland

 The situation of affairs in Munster, recently convulsed by the Second Desmond Rebellion of James Fitzmaurice Fitzgerald, and the menacing attitude of Gerald FitzGerald, 15th Earl of Desmond and his brother Sir John of Desmond, obliged him to go there.
 His efforts at conciliation proving ineffectual, he caused the earl to be proclaimed a traitor; but, finding himself not sufficiently strong to attack Askeaton, he returned to Dublin by way of Galway, leaving the management of the war in Munster to Thomas Butler, 10th Earl of Ormond.
-His proceeding gave considerable offence to Queen Elizabeth, reluctant to involve herself in a new and costly campaign; and Pelham, though pleading in justification Drury's intentions and the necessity of the proclamation, asked to be relieved of his office.
+His proceeding gave considerable offence to Queen Elizabeth I, reluctant to involve herself in a new and costly campaign; and Pelham, though pleading in justification Drury's intentions and the necessity of the proclamation, asked to be relieved of his office.
 Yielding to pressure from England, Pelham in January 1580 prepared to go to Munster himself.
 At Waterford, where he was detained till about the middle of February for want of victuals, he determined, in consequence of rumours of a Spanish invasion, to entrust the government of the counties of Cork and Waterford to Sir William Morgan, and in conjunction with the Earl of Ormonde to direct his march through Connello and Kerry to Dingle.
 He carried out his intention ruthlessly, killing indiscriminately according to the Annals of Four Masters.
 Returning along the sea coast, he sat down before Carrigafoyle Castle on 25 March.
 Two days later he carried the place by assault, and put the garrison to the sword, sparing no one.
 Terrified by the fate of Carrigafoyle, the garrison at Askeaton surrendered without a blow, and Desmond's last stronghold of Ballyloughan fell at the same time into Pelham's hands.

 With his headquarters at Limerick, the lord justice garrisoned the Desmond district, his object being to confine the struggle to Kerry, and, with the assistance of the fleet, under William Wynter, to starve the rebels into submission.
 He also summoned a meeting of the noblemen and chief gentry of the province, but the attendance was meagre.
 He and Ormonde then entered Kerry together.
 From Castleisland, where they narrowly missed capturing the Earl of Desmond and Nicholas Sanders, they advanced along the valley of the River Maine, scouring the country as they went, to Dingle.
 At Dingle they found Admiral Winter, and, with his assistance, Pelham ransacked the coast between Dingle and Cork, while Ormonde harried the interior of the country.
 The western chiefs one by one submitted to Ormonde.
 At Cork, there was a great meeting of all the lords and chiefs, and all were received to mercy except Lord Barrymore; but Pelham, acting on the advice of Sir Warham St. Leger, took them along with him to Limerick.
 Desmond was still at large, but his power had been crippled.